Linhao0301/LaViC_Pratice/README.md

 During reproduction, some issues were found in the original code for crawling images and vision module LoRA training (no parallelism, incorrect loss calculation, etc. ), and debugging was performed.

 ## Files Modified
-- crawl_images.py：concurrent downloads, network optimizations
+- crawl_images.py：concurrent downloads, network optimizations. the original code crawling images may take 8-9 hours 'cause its sequential downloading, now can be 10-50x accelerate
 - knowledge_distillation.py：Ensures correct loss computation through complete LLaVA model forward pass；error handling, robustness improvements

 ## 9.1 New：mutil-gpu training achieve